 Our online coding learning platform for schools provides a comprehensive and engaging curriculum that teaches students the fundamentals of coding and computer science.
 Our platform features interactive lessons, real-world projects, and personalized support to help students develop essential skills for the 21st century.
 By using our platform, schools can enhance their curriculum, prepare students for future careers, and promote digital literacy.

 Our courses are tailored to the unique needs and abilities of students in different age groups.
-We offer curriculum for four age ranges: 7-9 years old, 10-12 years old, 13-15 years old, and 16-18 years old.
-This allows us to provide age-appropriate content and instruction that best supports students' learning and development.
+We offer curriculum for students between 6 - 18 years old.

 No prior coding experience is required to use our platform.
 Our curriculum is designed to be accessible and engaging for beginners and advanced learners alike.